ImDamianHehe/ImDamianHehe.github.io/README.md

       <h3>✅ Order Received — Send Payment Now</h3>
       <p>Your order has been logged.
 Please send your payment using the details below:</p>
       <div class="instruction-box" id="instruction-content"></div>
-      <p style="margin-top:1rem;">After sending, <strong>screenshot your payment</strong> and send it to us on Facebook / Discord so we can verify and deliver your coins faster.</p>
+      <p style="margin-top:1rem;">After sending, <strong>screenshot your payment and make a ticket on discord.</strong> Send the information given above to verify your purchase.</p>
       <p style="margin-top:0.5rem; color: var(--gold);">🦇 Expected delivery: within the time shown on your package.</p>
     </div>